How to Cloth Diaper on a Budget

 I make my own DIY rash cream not because I am super cheapo, but because I like knowing what exactly is in my products.
 Saving money is just a side benefit.

 It is super easy to make, it has worked well for us, and I always keep these wonderful healing ingredients in my mama pantry anyhow.
 This simple healing recipe can be found here.

 3. DIY Laundry detergent

 I use the recipe of borax, soda wash, and bar soap.
-It’s simple, effective, and I estimate is roughly costs 8 cents per load.
-Regular laundry detergent is full of cancer, hormone disrupting ingredients and its costly.
+It’s simple, effective, and I estimate it roughly costs 8 cents per load.
+Regular laundry detergent is full of carcinogens, hormone disrupting ingredients and it’s costly.